 This is something to remember if you find yourself on Jeopardy!, there is indeed a Whoopie Pie Festival, in not one, but both states.
 Yearly, festival goers can compete in a number of activities, from largest, most creative, to best tasting whoopie pie.
 The Pine Tree State will celebrate in June and the Keystone State will observe the sacred whoopie event in September.

 How to Make the Whoopie Pie Cake

 There is nothing easier to throw together in the baking world than the cake batter for a whoopie pie.
 Follow my easy directions below.
 The batter will be thicker than cake batter, but thinner than cookie batter.

 When your oven is preheated, prepare the baking sheet and pop them in the oven for around ten to twelve minutes.
 Keep on eye on them, depending on the size spoon you use they may take less or more time to cook.
 I like to cook them until they start to brown on the bottom edges and a finger touch leaves no indentation.

 I made a double batch as have the luxury of a commercial oven in the sugarhouse.
 Which is nice if you need to churn out a bunch, I was able to cook 24 halves in one batch.

 Maple Whoopie Pie Filling

-This is by far the hardest part, but even so, it's really easy.
+I find by far the hardest part is measuring the fluff.
 Something I always do to make it easier for me is to eyeball the fluff.
 You heard that right, Marshmallow fluff does not lend itself well to measuring.
 It's messy and sticky, and that's just too much mess for me.
 I use a clean spatula and scoop out what I think is a cup and a half.
 I don't consider this to be an exact science, like the baking part of this recipe.